D-Fall/histogram-maker/README.md

 ## Disclaimer

-If the number of data in the final histogram isn't the same as the number of data analyzed, then the program will tell you that data is missing.
-This is a bug and shoud be reported for fix.
-Also, the app still doesn't deal really well with errors, this is in the plans as well as adding a GUI.
+If the number of data in the final histogram isn't the same as the number of data analyzed, then the program will tell you that data is missing in the console.
+If this happens, maybe your round coeffitient is too low, but if it is not the case, then the code has a bug that should be fixed.
+Please, report if it happens to you.

+## TO DO

+* Deal better with errors